stackitcloud/terraform-provider-stackit/docs/data-sources/alb_waf_managed_rule_set.md

 page_title: "stackit_alb_waf_managed_rule_set Data Source - stackit"
 subcategory: ""
 description: |-
-  ALB WAF Managed Rule Set resource schema.
-Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
+  ALB WAF Managed Rule Set DataSource schema.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on datasource level.
 ---

 # stackit_alb_waf_managed_rule_set (Data Source)

-ALB WAF Managed Rule Set resource schema.
-Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.
+ALB WAF Managed Rule Set DataSource schema.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on datasource level.

 ## Example Usage